Cooling your computer

-The ideal situation is that the intake and exhaust are matched, so that air pressure inside the case is just a little above the outside.
+The ideal situation is that the intake and exhaust are matched, so that air pressure inside the case is just a little above the outside (positive pressure).
 This prevents air entering the case and bringing in dirt.
 In this condition the noise from the fans is minimised.

 To achieve this you need to look at the airflow rate for each fan.
 A typical 120mm fan will transfer 20 - 80 cubic feet per minute if unobstructed - depending on the speed it runs at.
 Smaller fans will generally have a lower airflow rate.

 Your power supply will not usually specify the airflow rate, so assume around -20cfm. depending on the power rating and fan size.

 Thus if you have a case with a single 120mm intake fan (+60cfm), power supply (-20cfm) , and 2 * 80mm exhaust fans (2*-20cfm) your system is reasonably well balanced, with neutral pressure, and optimally quiet.

 This "Gelid Silent 8" 80mm fan runs at 1600 rpm